 Excision surgery (as opposed to laser ablation or electrocoagulation/diathermy) is the gold standard of treating endometriosis and highly-skilled endometriosis surgeons can excise (remove) endometriosis and adhesions during a laparoscopy to restore anatomy and improve fertility during this diagnostic procedure.

-Studies have shown that following surgery with a hormonal treatment on a continuous basis, the risk of recurrence can be significantly reduced, which should be a major consideration in the lifetime choice of therapies.
+Some studies have shown that following surgery the risk of recurrence can be significantly reduced with a long-term hormonal treatment, which may be a major consideration in the lifetime choice of therapies.

 During surgery a laparoscope (thin viewing scope) is inserted into the pelvis via a small incision (cut) on the navel (tummy button).
 Other instruments are inserted into the pelvic/abdominal area via other small cuts.
 The surgeon will search for any signs of endometriosis deposits, lesions and cysts as well as adhesions (scar tissue).
 These may be on the pelvic organs including uterus (womb), ovaries, fallopian tubes, bowel, and bladder - and surrounding areas including the peritoneum (membrane lining) and Pouch of Douglas (POD or cul-de-sac).

 Helpful information for laparoscopic surgery